Sometimes, younger persons get dementia. To care for them, you need to consider some additional things.

 Find ways to make your family accept the diagnosis.
 Use authoritative literature and to ask counselors to explain things to other family members.
 This seems like additional work, but making the rest of the family accept the diagnosis is very helpful because then they may support you.

 Children may be angry or embarrassed or in denial.
 They may feel insecure or resent the person with dementia.
 Often, children are students or just starting their career.
 An emotional disturbance can affect their future a lot.
 In India, because of the poor dementia awareness, children may not get support from friends.
+Even the family may not realize that the children need support, and just assume children are too busy in their own lives.

 Plan how you will support the children accept and adjust.
 Discuss the situation simply and honestly with them.
 See if you can also explain things to school or college counselors and get their help.
 Schools and colleges in India may not have counselors who understand dementia.
 You may have to explain dementia to the counselor.